Blackstone & Burke Center for Law & Liberty

 The Blackstone & Burke Center is dedicated to the propositions that law is not merely sovereign command but rather that the first duty of legislative, executive, and judicial officials is to declare what the law already is.
 Therefore, the Blackstone & Burke Center generates research on natural rights, natural law, custom, conscience, and freedom of expression, in addition to the institutions, norms, and processes of private ordering that characterize the common-law tradition.

-Associate Dean / Executive Director of Blackstone & Burke Center for Law & Liberty, Dr. Allen Mendenhall
+Executive Director, Blackstone & Burke Center for Law & Liberty

 Download the Blackstone & Burke Center for Law & Liberty Student Fellowship application here.

-To learn more about the Blackstone & Burke Center for Law and Liberty, or to donate to the cause, visit their website.
+To learn more about the Blackstone & Burke Center for Law and Liberty, or to donate to the cause, visit its website.

 Click here to see Judge Andrew Napolitano of Fox News discuss the Blackstone & Burke Center.